 DuBois concurred and attributed the business group's failure to entertain any alternative proposals from the city to the diversity of interests that the alliance represents.
 Some members, he said, didn't want to accept any tax.
 Other members had different views about what parameters they could support for a new tax.

 "I think it was kind of a flawed process in many ways and that really hindered our ability to get answers," DuBois said during the council's June 20 discussion.
 "And they did not move from their initial offer."

-Yet despite the impasse, the council made some modifications based on input from the business group.
-This includes the proposal made by DuBois to create a smaller rate for businesses with less than 20,000 square feet of space.
+Yet despite the impasse, the council took into consideration input from the business group.
+This includes the proposal made by DuBois to create a lower rate for businesses with less than 20,000 square feet of space.
 This change, he said, would result in the majority of the tax being paid by the city's larger companies.

 The council voted 5-2, with council members Alison Cormack and Greg Tanaka dissenting, to support the new parameters for the tax measure.
 Council member Eric Filseth noted at the June 20 discussion that some of the proceeds from the tax would be devoted to public safety and rejected the notion floated by the business coalition that asking local companies to contribute to reducing crime is "bad for Palo Alto."
 Most companies that belong to the Silicon Valley Leadership Group are not in Palo Alto, he noted, which helps explain why they don't particularly care about addressing local crime.

 "I'd suspect most Palo Altans don't share that view and I think it's our responsibility as council to get them a sensible and balanced measure promptly so that they have the opportunity to fund all this," Filseth said.

 * 6 cents per square foot per month for businesses between 5,000 and 20,000 square feet

 * 12 cents per square foot per month for businesses larger than 20,000 square feet

 * No tax on grocery stores, transitory businesses or businesses smaller than 5,000 square feet